kikitux/packer-vagrant-oracle/packer/README.md

 ## Packer files

+### vagrant-oracle65-btrfs-uek3

-### A template to create a oracle linux 6.5, using virtualbox, btrfs as root filesystem and kernel UEK3.
+A template to create a oracle linux 6.5 guest, using virtualbox, btrfs as root filesystem and kernel UEK3.

 On the following path `vagrant-oracle65-btrfs-uek3/` you will find 2 files.